 ARE YOU A DIRECTOR OF A CORPORATION?
 BEWARE!

-(In the discussion below, references to the CRA apply to RQ as well, in Quebec where RQ administers not only provincial income tax and Quebec Sales Tax (QST), but also the GST/HST.)
+(In the discussion below, references to the CRA apply to RQ as well.
+In Quebec, RQ administers not only provincial income tax and Quebec Sales Tax, but also the GST.)

 What corporate tax liabilities can a director be assessed for?

 The main tax liabilities are: